Here’s an article we found that may be helpful while traveling

 …talk to your

-, not to the traveler in
+guide, not to the traveler in

 question.
 Guides are trained to handle a variety of personalities.